ory/examples/ory-actions/README.md

 Contribute your Ory Actions webhook examples here.
 Add your own webhooks or ideas and contribute to the community!

+- Have you built a Ory Action that's currently in use?
+Don't keep it to yourself!

+  -> Open a PR with the code example, the Ory Actions configuration, and a short README.

+- Got an idea for an integration with Ory Actions?
+We're all ears!

+  -> Open an issue with what you want to integrate and how it should work.

+The Ory team will help you get the example merged.
+And here's the best part - if your submission gets accepted, you have the chance for get some exclusive Ory Swag!

 For more information on Ory Actions please refer to the [Ory Documentation](https://www.ory.sh/docs/kratos/hooks/configure-hooks).